 Note, Secured: A note is a promise to pay.
 Also called a Promissory Note.
 This document is simply an IOU made to the lender by the borrower stipulating the terms of repayment.
 Notes are “secured” by the recording of a mortgage or a deed of trust.
 After recorded, this creates a lien against the property, giving the lender collateral in the event the note is not repaid.

 Note, Unsecured: No collateral or equity backing the promissory note.
 May have been originated as an unsecured debt or the security instrument could have been stripped later in the life of the note.

 Notice of Default: A formal notice to the borrower that a default has occurred and that legal action may be taken.

 Non-Performing Loan: NPL or NPN, a loan that is in default.
 Traded at a discount on the secondary market.

-Obligee: A person to whom a legal obligation or duty is owed; for example, the payee of a note.
+Obligee: A person to whom a legal obligation or duty is owed; for example, the payee of a note – the Lender

-Obligor: A person who has placed himself under a legal obligation; for example, the lender of a note.
+Obligor: A person who has placed themselves under a legal obligation – the borrower

 Operating Agreement: Document containing the terms and agreements for operating an LLC or corporation.